Intrapartum Fetal Heart Rate (FHR) Monitoring

 Baseline FHR Variability

 Baseline variability is defined as fluctuations in the fetal heart rate of more than 2 cycles per minute.
-No distinction is made between short-term variability (or beat-to-beat variability or R-R wave period differences in the electrocardiogram) and long-term variability.
+No distinction is made between short-term variability and long-term variability.

 Grades of fluctuation are based on amplitude range (peak to trough):